Conservation at Drusillas

 The importance of conservation is highlighted at Drusillas in the Discovery Centre.
 At weekends and during school holidays, Drusillas volunteers bring out an array of animal artefacts for visitors to see and touch.
 Many of the artefacts come from endangered species and are on loan from HM Revenue & Customs, so they can be used to raise awareness and educate.
 These artefacts are also used in some education sessions for school groups.

 Since 1996, we have raised over £70,000 to help support wildlife and education programmes in Kenya.
 Re-launched in 2010, the Drusillas in Africa project provides grants for young Maasai students to obtain a formal qualification in Nature Conservation, which can be used to support them in research work into endangered species such as the Grevy’s zebra.
-We are currently supporting 31 year old Kenyan student Enrita Naanyu Lesoloyia to undertake a Masters degree in Environment and Community Development.
+We are currently supporting 31-year-old Kenyan student Enrita Naanyu Lesoloyia to undertake a Masters degree in Environment and Community Development.

 Falkland Island Penguin Appeal

 Drusillas supports the Falkland Island Penguin Appeal.
 This appeal supports fieldwork which monitors penguin species on the island and to date we’ve raised over £11,725.
-The fieldwork involves analysing numbers and breeding sucess.
+The fieldwork involves analysing numbers and breeding success.
 Habitat destruction is of great concern and the charity works with Governments to secure safe nesting areas for the birds.